y-scope/fluent-bit-clp/README.md

 Repository contains Fluent Bit output plugins that store records in CLP's compressed IR (intermediate representation) format.
 More details on IR can be found in this [Uber Engineering Blog][1].

+The general flow is as follows:

+Raw Logs --> Fluent Bit --> Output Plugin --> IR --> Zstd --> Output

 ### Usage
 Each plugin has its own README to help get started.
 Currently, we only have a [AWS S3 plugin](plugins/out_clp_s3/README.md), but please submit an issue if